Nadjeźda Kaarma, who is a living legend, now shows, how easy is to start with your food business with help of FoodDocs.

 Food safety standards are a set of principles that a food must meet if it is to be appropriate for human consumption, such as food source from where it is purchased, color, permissible additives, freshness, composition, and total bacterial count.

-Food quality is a vital key to the success of the food products with regards to a food business to remain competitive in the global food market.
+Food quality is a vital key to the success of food products with regard to a food business to remain competitive in the global food market.
 It signifies all the traits and parameters of food items are acceptable to the consumer.
 The food quality parameters include external factors such as appearance, color, size, shape, gloss, texture, flavor, and consistency.
 The perception of product quality is not so abrupt and obvious.

-Although not commonly accepted, the definition for quality with greater unanimity is that "suitability for the consumer usage."
+Although not commonly accepted, the definition for quality with greater unanimity is "suitability for the consumer usage."

 In 2019, the EU reviewed its General Food Law Regulation intending to increase the transparency of the Europe risk assessment in the food chain, strengthening the reliability, objectivity, and independence of the studies used by EFSA.
 The new provisions have applied from March 27, 2021.